SegoleneMartin/transductive-CLIP/README.md

 # Transductive zero-shot and few-shot CLIP

-This GitHub repository features code from our paper where we tackle zero-shot and few-shot classification using vision-language models like CLIP.
+This GitHub repository features code from our [CVPR 2024 paper](https://hal.science/hal-04534868v1/document) where we tackle zero-shot and few-shot classification using the vision-language model CLIP.
 Our approach handles groups of unlabeled images together, enhancing accuracy over traditional methods that consider each image separately.
 We build a new classification framework based on classification of probability features and an optimization technique that mimics the Expectation-Maximization algorithm.
 On zero-shot tasks with test batches of 75 samples, our approaches **EM-Dirichlet** and **Hard EM-Dirichlet** yield near 20% improvement in ImageNet accuracy over CLIP's zero-shot performance.

 <img src="figures/framework.png" scale=0.8/>